qcoral/blot-designs/cube_tutorial/guide.md

 When creating 3D shapes, it helps to think of them as a bunch of points in 3D space.
 For example, a square pyramid has 4 points at its base, and one point at the top.
 Likewise, a cube is essentially two squares connected to each other, which means there's 8 vertices in total.

 Using our `Vector` class from earlier, we can define vertices & edges and pass it through a new instance of our `Object` class.
+To do this, we'll create a `Cube` class.

 ```Javascript
 // Create a cube using our Object class